 Social media set the stage for this.

 Even before AI "art" became a thing I had noticed a disturbing trend online.
 Art was becoming commodified, it was becoming more and more generic and soulless.
 I couldn't quite put my finger on what precisely was wrong until I read a post by an artist who announced she would no longer post her work on social media.
 Her reasoning was quite interesting.
 She explained that the more she listened to the endless stream of feedback from anonymous strangers that her art had started to change, it had begun to morph into something that she eventually realised was no longer hers.
-She had let an autonomous collective dictate her style and output through likes, though comments, to which images got large amounts of views and which ones didn't, and in a strange way her art stopped being hers.
+She had let an autonomous collective dictate her style and output through likes, through comments, through which images got large amounts of views and which ones didn't, and in a strange way her art stopped being hers.
 Instead, it was made by the collective, and the result was that it started to become generic.
 It started to loose its soul, because she was no longer really in charge of it.

-Social media has become as much a curse as a potential blessing to many modern artist.
+Social media has become as much a curse as a potential blessing to many modern artist. |

 Now lets remove the artist entirely, and let the algorithm take over.
-Let's replace the intuition of this individual and replace it with an algorithm that can scan the internet and combine elements from thousands upon thousands of images within less than a second, picking the "best" elements not from any real understanding of it, but simply from evaluation its popularity based on how many "views" or "likes" it has, and compiling it all into a facsimile that loosely matches a few typed words.
+Let's replace the intuition of this individual and replace it with an algorithm that can scan the internet and combine elements from thousands upon thousands of images within less than a second, picking the "best" elements not from any real understanding of it, but simply from evaluation its popularity based on how many "views" or "likes" it has, and other arbitrary metrics, and then compiling it all into a facsimile that loosely matches a few typed words.
 What you get, is so called AI "art."

 And what you get, though it seems elaborate and talented at first glance, once you look closely, once you start paying attention to the details, and especially if you're already someone who possess a scrutinising eye for art, you will begin to get an eerie feeling while watching these algorithmic imitations.
 I know I do, and I am far from alone in this.
 These images simply feel lifeless and generic in a way that I have never witnessed before.
 The overall sensation is quite uncanny, especially when you start to develop and intuitive response to it.
-If you're familiar with the concept of "the uncanny valley" you'll know what I mean,
+If you're familiar with the concept of "the uncanny valley" you know what I mean,

 This all reminds me of a rather sad comment I read online recently: